rafaski/currency_converter_api/README.md

 1. Go to `currency_converter_api/main.py` and uncomment the `import uvicorn` at line 1 and the uvicorn server startup lines (they're at the end of the file).
 2. Update the `.env` file as needed.
 You might want to request trial API key from `https://www.fastforex.io/`
 3. Create a virtual environment in `currency_converter_api` folder and install dependencies.
-Install virtual environment:
+- Install virtual environment:
 `python3 -m venv venv`
-Activate venv:
-On Windows, run:
+- Activate venv, on Windows, run:
 `venv\Scripts\activate.bat`
-On Unix or macOS, run:
+- On Unix or macOS, run:
 `source venv/bin/activate`
-Install dependencies:
+- Install dependencies:
 `pip install -r requirements.txt`
 4. Install and start the Redis server if necessary.
 5. Run the app from `main.py` file to start the uvicorn server.
 Change host and port if necessary.